-If you ask me what my favourite beach in all of Jamaica, I would probably say Frenchman’s Cove in the beautiful parish of Portland.
+If you ask me for my favourite beach in all of Jamaica, I would probably say Frenchman’s Cove Beach in the beautiful parish of Portland.
 It is just so breathtakingly amazing for so many reasons.

-Frenchman’s Cove has long been privatised with a very rustic cottage type resort built on the property.
-The property boasts a river running through it that empties out into the Caribbean Sea.
-This makes parts of the water so frigid and other parts so nice and warm like you’d expect in a tropical country.
+Frenchman’s Cove Beach has long been privatised with a very rustic cottage type resort built on the property.
+The property boasts a river running through it that empties out right there.
+It adds to the beauty of this natural attraction as not many beaches come coupled with their own river!
+This makes parts of the beach so frigid and other parts so nice and warm like you’d expect in a tropical country.
 On one occasion visiting this lovely beach, we decided to overnight there.

 We were given a one-bedroom villa which is set up with bedroom and bathroom on one side and the living area and kitchenette on the other.
 You have to exit the bedroom to get to the living space.
 The living space didn’t have working air-conditioning so outside of keeping our fruits and munchkin’s yogurt in the fridge, we didn’t use that side of the cottage.

 Munchkin was super excited to get there and jumped all around the room.
 She had energy all saved up from the two-hour drive in from Kingston.

 The rooms are very rustic, as previously mentioned.
 That’s the best way to describe them They’re obviously quite old and are maintained to simply be clean and habitable.
 I loved the charm of the brick walls and for sure loved that they were right on the beach.

 The bathroom left a lot to be desired, however.

 Complimentary breakfast was offered but turned out to be fruit and tea only.
 You’d have to pay for a full breakfast if required.
 The property would be very lovely if they renovated it, however we were there for the beach and even though it was an overcast weekend, we weren’t disappointed.